Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### type

-The `type` property is intended for selecting the hardware you would like to use for the Virtual Machine of your jobs.
+The `type` property is intended for selecting the hardware you would like to use for the Virtual Machine running your jobs.

 A complete list of valid values for the `type` is available on the [Machine Types](https://docs.semaphoreci.com/ci-cd-environment/machine-types/) page.